lalamove/challenge/mobile.md

 - For private repos access:
 	- Github: Please add [techchallenge-lalamove](https://github.com/techchallenge-lalamove) as project collaborator
 	- Bitbucket: Please give read access to "techchallenge@lalamove.com"
-- App should cache deliveries (Cached deliveries should be available offline)
+- App should cache deliveries (either use local database or storage)
 - Should implement pagination, retrieve up to 20 items per page
+- Code should be testable
 - Candidates are free to use any libraries

 * ### iOS Engineer